Made with ❤️ in Ottawa 🇨🇦

 So how does it work?

-- When that bin gets full, stack the 2nd bin on top and continue feeding.
-Once that it full, you add the third bin.
+- When the bottom layer gets full, place the 2nd layer on top and continue feeding.
+Once that is full, you add the third layer and continue feeding.

-- The wormies finish eating the scraps from the bottom bin and travel upwards through the mesh in search for fresh food, leaving behind their castings
+- The wormies finish eating the scraps from the bottom layer and travel upwards in search for fresh food

-- Simply remove the bottom bin, empty out the contents, and place it on top of your stack and continue feeding
+- When the third layer is almost full, remove the bottom layer from the stack, empty the castings, and place the empty layer on top of your stack to continue feeding.

 - By continuously rotating the bins, you will get fresh castings every 3-4 months

-Every order includes a digital instruction sheet, feeding guide, troubleshooting guide, and a link to access our exclusive online forum where you can interact with other compost heroes, ask questions and stay motivated in your composting journey.
-Get ready for a life changing experience!
+Your order includes instructions and access to our online community.
+Here you can interact with other compost heroes, ask questions and stay motivated in your composting journey.
+Who's up for a life changing experience?